ModificationTo Local Government Election Codes

-The bill makes the following changes to the local government and special district election codes:
+The act makes the following changes to the local government and special district election codes:

 - Revises statutory citations to clarify that the Colorado local government election code is the portion of the election code applicable to special district elections;

 - Provides additional statutory citations to specify all instances in which a county assessor provides a list of property owners for an election;

 - Clarifies that, when computing time for any designated period of days for a local government election, the first day from which the period of days runs is excluded and the last day from which the period of days runs is included;

 - Specifies that the candidate self-nomination form for special district elections must contain the county where the special district is located;

 - Clarifies that a candidate's and witness's respective addresses and telephone numbers and a candidate's current e-mail address need to be provided but do not need to be printed by the candidate and witness on the self-nomination form for special district elections;

 - Clarifies the procedures for reviewing and verifying a self-nomination form and curing any insufficiencies; and

 - Clarifies that local government ballots may be automatically sent to eligible electors who are qualified under contracts to purchase taxable property.

 The board of directors of a special district currently consists of 5 or 7 directors elected at large.
 The act provides a process for dividing a special district into separate director districts and for members to be elected from each director district at large or by the electors within each director district.